 We’re not saying that you shouldn’t use name dropping when trying to send a connection request.
 We’re just saying that you should learn how to use it discerningly.
 There are two ways you can go about it:

 - Ask that mutual connection to introduce you to the lead via LinkedIn InMail or email.
-60% of users are more likely to engage with someone they know professionally than with a third-party connection.
+Users are more likely to engage with someone they know professionally than with a third-party connection.

 - If the person can’t make the introduction themselves, at least make them aware of your intent to connect with a prospect and see if they recommend that you go ahead with it.